 Lums Pond State Park

 Fall in Delaware is a time when the beauty of nature seems to shine new ways.
-In and around the lush wooded hills of Northern Delaware, nature seems to stand in sharper relief as crimson and gold leaves shimmer against the crystal blue skies.
-Farther south along the breezy stretches of coast, the days edge slowly away from summer’s warm embrace, and slip into a gentler, softer sort of beauty.
+By the lush wooded hills of Northern Delaware, you’ll see the sharp relief of crimson and gold leaves shimmering against the crystal blue skies.
+Farther south along the breezy stretches of coast, the days edge slowly away from summer’s warm embrace, and slip into a gentler, softer beauty.

-It’s a time of gloriously crisp weather, and an ideal chance to savor those mild, lazy days of fall that serve as reminders that winter’s not far off.
+It’s a time of glorious, crisp weather.
+And it is an ideal chance to savor those mild, lazy days of fall.
 It’s also a perfect time for day-trippers and weekend travelers to hop in their cars and explore some of the state’s best autumn drives.
 The latest forecast says Delaware is in store for a great fall foliage season, thanks to favorable spring and summer weather conditions in the Northeast.
-Peak fall colors are expected to be on display between Oct.
-19 and Nov.
-4 in 2015.
+Peak fall colors are expected to be on display from mid-October to early November.

--- Hop in your car and choose from our easy-to-navigate scenic byways of Delaware, ranging from the rustic farmlands, wooded areas and historic towns of the Western Sussex Byway; to the bayside views and charming shops and restaurants of the Lewes Byway; to the Colonial-era back-roads of the Harriet Tubman Underground Railroad Byway.
-On the Rt.
-9 Coastal Heritage Scenic Byway, travelers enjoy scenic stretches of farmland, wildlife and wetlands as they wend their way through historic towns.
+-- Unwind behind the wheel along one of Delaware’s easy-to-navigate scenic byways, which explore the whole state from the rustic farmlands, wooded areas and historic towns of the Western Sussex Byway; to the bayside views and charming shops and restaurants of the Lewes Byway; to the Colonial-era back roads of the Harriet Tubman Underground Railroad Byway.
+On the DE 9 Coastal Heritage Scenic Byway, travelers enjoy lovely stretches of farmland, wildlife and wetlands as they progress through historic towns.